bjchia/bjchia.github.io/philosophies.md

 * Here are a few things that come to mind: Seeking out people who know what they're talking about on a particular matter.
 Google.
 Listening to a couple books a month, mostly non-fiction.

+## Whitney Wolfe (Bumble)

+* You can kill confidence, but you can’t kill ambition

+* Always had an itch to create

+* Taking an unconventional societal trend to build bumble, perspective of societal issues into technology

+* You can reverse engineer anything, but you can’t copy the brand, mission, motive

 ## Leonardo Da Vinci

 * “Ideas are often generated in physical gathering places where people with diverse interests encounter one another serendipitously.
 That is why Steve Jobs liked his buildings to have a central atrium and why the young Benjamin Franklin founded a club where the most interesting people of Philadelphia would gather every Friday.
 At the court of Ludovico Sforza, Leonardo found friends who could spark new ideas by rubbing together their diverse passions.”